-Bari’s £5.5 million signing of Platt was a further example of just how strong Serie A was in the 1990s; it seemed every team in the division had one world-class star in its ranks (Atalanta with Caniggia, Cagliari with Francescoli and Skuhravý at Genoa).
+Bari’s £5.5m signing of Platt was a further example of just how strong Serie A was in the 1990s.
+It seemed every team in the division had one world-class star in its ranks (Atalanta with Caniggia, Cagliari with Francescoli and Skuhravý at Genoa).
 The league was abundant with world-class players, foreign and homegrown, and it was the aspiration of every player to test their mettle in Italy.
 It was perhaps the finest league in the history of the sport.

-Bari wouldn’t win their first game of the season until January 1992, having only amassed five points as they sat in 17th place.
-Getano Salvemini, who had been at the helm when Bari got promoted in 1989, received his marching orders after only five games and in came former Juventus and Roma striker Zbigniew Boniek in an attempt to reverse their fortunes.
+Bari wouldn’t win their first game of the season until January 1992, having only amassed five points as they sat in 17th.
+Gaetano Salvemini, who had been at the helm when Bari got promoted in 1989, received his marching orders after only five games and in came former Juventus and Roma striker Zbigniew Boniek in an attempt to reverse their fortunes.

 On an individual level, Platt shined in his maiden season on the peninsula.
 He would end the season with 11 goals from 29 games, an astounding tally given that Bari only scored 26 goals in the entire season and he was a midfielder playing for a struggling side in a league where goals came at a premium.

-Juventus had finished as runners-up in 1991-92 and embarked on a massive spending spree over the summer in the attempt to overthrow the mighty Milan of Gullit, Rijkaard and Marco van Basten.
+Juventus had finished as runners-up in 1991/92 and embarked on a massive spending spree over the summer in the attempt to overthrow the mighty Milan of Gullit, Rijkaard and Van Basten.
 Platt was among a host of signings that included Gianluca Vialli, Andreas Möller, Dino Baggio and Fabrizio Ravanelli.

 He would end the season a UEFA Cup winner, picking up his first piece of silverware as Roberto Baggio’s genius inspired Juve to decimate Borussia Dortmund 6-1 on aggregate.
 Following the general theme of his season, Platt didn’t make the squad for the two-legged final and rarely featured throughout the tournament.